Amaravati River: Course

-Nanganji, Kudavanar, Shanmuga nadhi, Uppar, Kudumiar, Thenar and so many tributaries are joint with the Amravati river.
-It has the Tributary of the Pambar and Chinnar rivers from Kerala also.
+Nanganji, Kodavanar, Shanmuga nadhi, Uppar, Kudumiar, Thenar and many other tributaries join with the Amravati river.
+Other tributaries also include Pambar and Chinnar rivers from Kerala.

 Use

 This river irrigates over 60000 acre of agricultural lands in Tiruppur and Karur districts.
 The Amaravathi Dam has 4 megawatts of electricity generating capacity installed.
 The Amaravathi River and its basin, especially in the vicinity of Karur, are heavily used for industrial processing water and waste disposal and as a result are severely polluted due to large amount of textile dyeing and bleaching units.
 But nowadays in karur, the changes are vicinity by seeing Amaravati river on its clean surface because of pollution controlled by government.